On a canonical polynomial for links of elliptic singularities: Elliptic singularities and the NN-elliptic sequence

 \subsection{Elliptic singularities}

-{\cite{Lauferminell,Wagreich}} Recall that a normal surface singularity $(X,o)$ is \emph{elliptic} if $\min _{l\in L_{>0}}\chi(l)=0$, or equivalently, $\chi(Z_{min})=0$ where $Z_{min}$ is the minimal cycle as defined in section \ref{ss:GLA}.
+{\cite{Lauferminell,Wagreich}} We recall that a normal surface singularity $(X,o)$ is \emph{elliptic} if $\min _{l\in L_{>0}}\chi(l)=0$, or, equivalently, $\chi(Z_{min})=0$.
 In this case, we say that the dual resolution graph $\Gamma$ is an elliptic graph.
 It is known that if we decrease the decorations (Euler numbers), or we take a full subgraph of an elliptic graph, then we get either elliptic or a rational graph.